gnif/LookingGlass/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Looking Glass Client runs on the Linux host operating system.
 The IDD runs
 inside the Windows guest.
-The older product named the **Host Application** is
+The older product named the **Host Application** is a
-a legacy Windows producer; “Host” in that name does not mean the Linux host
+legacy Windows server; “Host” in that name does not mean the Linux host OS.
-OS.

 Input and window system
 -----------------------